 The basic colors I arrived at are: Alizarin Crimson, Ultramarine Blue and Cadmium Yellow Light.

 Like almost any oil painting palette, these are used along with white (usually Titanium or Titanium-Zinc).

 I’ve found this is actually a very common limited palette, and/or the core of many palettes I’ve seen in which these three “primaries” are augmented with one or two additional colors (as Carder has added the Burnt Umber to compensate for the high value of the yellow).

 Adding a bright, warm red like a cadmium or pyrrole red is common.
 Burnt Sienna is sometimes used in place of Carder’s Burnt Umber.
-Another common addition is Viridian, which mixes with Alizarin to produce a nice range of dark greens and reds, as well as making a pretty good chromatic black (as does Ultramarine Blue mixed with Burnt Umber, or the deep purple that can be mixed from Ultramarine Blue and Alizarin Crimson).
+Another common addition is Viridian (or Phthalo Green), which mixes with Alizarin to produce a nice range of dark greens and reds, as well as making a pretty good chromatic black — as does Ultramarine Blue mixed with Burnt Umber, or the deep purple that can be mixed from Ultramarine Blue and Alizarin Crimson.